 NFPA 79 Cable Requirements

-In 2007, NFPA 79 underwent significant revisions to approach harmonization with IEC-60204.
-This involved reorganizing the NFPA 79 chapter structure to follow IEC-60204 and to agree with less restrictive, more progressive requirements without sacrificing equipment safety.
-One of the major changes in the 2007 update involved cable selection options required under section 126.96.36.199., which indicated that single- or multi-conductor AWM was not be permitted unless the completed assembly was listed prior for such use.
-Many industry participants considered this change unrealistic, and it was soon realized that further modification was necessary.
-With the release of NFPA 79 2012, AWM was permitted as long as certain requirements were met as specified within the standard.
+In 2007, NFPA update involved cable selection options required under section 184.108.40.206, which indicated that single- or multi-conductor AWM was not permitted unless the completed assembly was listed prior for such use.
+In NFPA 79 2012, AWM was permitted as long as certain requirements were met as specified within the standard.
 That being said, the acceptability of AWM required a thorough review of the standard because the allowance was not automatic.
 If the requirements were not followed, or deemed non-compliant by the inspection authority, serious repercussions could occur.
 With the release of NFPA 79 2018, this edition now also makes reference to cable in Chapter 4 “General Requirements and Operating Conditions”.
 Traditionally with previous NFPA 79 revisions any references to Wire and Cable was dedicated primarily to Chapters 12 and 13.
 Cable has been mentioned under chapter 4 as it directly corresponds to the conditions surrounding Variable Frequency and Servo Drive Systems.
 This topic is further discussed in the LAPP’s latest edition of the NFPA 79 white paper.

 In keeping with the principles of the Lapp Group, customer education is at the top of the list.
 We strive to keep our customers aware of breaking industry changes.
 For a more detailed technical explanation, please see our White Papers.